From Graph Generation to Graph Classification: Introduction: Graph Generation and Graph Classification

 Both points are potentially valuable for graph classification.
 Because graph data are much more complex than i.i.d. data, much work has gone into developing sophisticated GGMs.
 It is desirable to leverage this work for graph classification.
 It is also common for graph data sets to contain a fairly small number of graphs (while each graph may be large); in fact, often graph data come in the form of just a single network.

-This note derives formulas for classifying graphs based on a GGM.
-The GGMs can be trained with standard generative objectives.
-For generative models based on VAEs, a new discriminative training objective is given in this note.
-The new training objective is a variant of a conditional ELBO.
+This note derives formulas for classifying graphs based on a class-conditional GGM.
+The class-conditional GGMs can be trained with a logistic objective.
+For generative models based on VAEs, a new logistic discriminative training objective is given, based on a variant of a conditional ELBO.

 {\em Please direct comments, suggestions, and proposals for collaboration to \tt{oschulte@cs.sfu.ca}.}